Ria424/developers-animatesdk-docs/XMLUI_object/XMLUI8.md

 #### Usage

-*xmlui.setControlItemElements(controlID, elementItemArray)*
+XMLUI.setControlItemElements(controlID, elementItemArray)

 #### Parameters

-**controlID** A string that specifies the ID attribute of the control you want to set.
+**controlID** `string`; Specifies the ID attribute of the control you want to set.

-**elementItemArray** An array of JavaScript objects, where each object has a string property named *label* and an optional string property named value.
+**elementItemArray** `{label: string; value?: string;}[]` An array of JavaScript objects, where each object has a string property named *label* and an optional string property named value.
 If the value property does not exist, then it is created and assigned the same value as *label*.

 #### Returns